artrsousa/minishellC/README.md

-# The code was made in mint, tested on debian and it runs clean.
+# Tested on Debian only.

 # to compile its just "gcc -pthread shell.c -o shell"

-# This is one of my first codes in C.
+# This is one of my first codes in C
-# It's needing some(100%) changes.